 Drink plenty of water, which helps maintain skin's healthy balance.

 Oily foods, fats, preservatives, and carcinogenic chemicals found in processed foods, are known skin problem-makers.
 Avoid them like the plague, especially if you have acne-prone skin.

 It is a myth that the consumption of fried foods contributes to oily skin.
 However, inadvertently, they can!
 When you eat them, you may forget about having oily fingers and touch your hands to your face.
 If you do eat fried foods, be mindful about your hand placement.

 Oily facial skin need not be a problem.
 If you've got raging hormones, just know that it won't last forever.
-Feel blessed that you will look younger longer!
+Feel rewarded that you will look younger longer!
 Dry skin poses many more problems for women than does oily skin.

 Related Pages on This Site